damontallen/IPython-quick-ref-sheets/README.md

 [Another aproach](http://ubuntuone.com/6qEHHRVcJKd53TfEEpsCW1) was taken by Thomas Kluyver in which he manually developed a quick referance sheet using Scribus.
 It looks better than the standard table currently rendered so in the future I would like to switch to that style.
 I encourage anyone who wants to make that change, or any other improvements, to do so.

+The use of the [webkit](http://www.webkit.org/) library may be a way around using Chrome to generate the png versions.